Maybe I'm just a wimp. Probably.

 There is plenty of shopping and bars everywhere, so you can easily stroll around and take your pick!

-Below is a stunning building, The Treasure Chest Shop, just had to snap a picture of it!
+Below is a stunning building, The Treasure Chest Shop.

 After the Tour